luismacode/contact-manager/README.md

 # Contact-Manager

-The development will consist of the creation of a Contact manager.
+The development will consist of the creation of a Contact manager for sales business.

 - The contacts will be presented in paginated views and will be allowed to filter them as well as operations of creation, editing and deletion of contacts.

+-The goal of the development will be the presentation and validation of contact information.

 ## Project Stages